Super Lawyers

 State Farm Accident Claims

 State Farm is the largest auto insurance company in the country, boasting 17% of the market share.
 Founded in 1922, it has 19,000 agents and 83 million car, fire, life, and health policies across the United States and Canada.
-State Farm is the second-largest auto insurance carrier in Maryland (behind GEICO).
-Our Maryland auto accident attorneys have handled thousands of claims with State Farm throughout the state.
-State Farm is one of the insurance carriers that we deal with most often and we have developed a long track record of success against them.
+State Farm is Maryland’s second-largest auto insurance carrier (behind GEICO).
+Our Maryland auto accident attorneys have handled thousands of claims with State Farm nationwide.
+State Farm is one of the insurance carriers we deal with most often, and we have developed a long track record of success against them.

 Click the links below if you want to jump to a particular topic: